ONSdigital/sdg_data_updates/CONTRIBUTING.md

  - Please follow the [Tidyverse style guide](https://style.tidyverse.org/package-files.html#names-1)
  - Some key points:
     - Use informative names.
 Make it easy on future users (including yourself), by using names that tell you what is going on.
 This is not easy, but worth mastering.
 Well named objects and functions can negate the need for comments that tell you what the code does.
+    - Use verbs for function names (and only function names)
     - Use spaces the way they would be used in a sentence (e.g. the space comes *after* the comma `[, 1]`)
     - In R, assign using `<-` not `=`
     - Comment on *why* you are doing something not *what* the code is doing.
 If you need to state what the code does, consider improving names and using well-named functions.